Majd Bahjat Suleiman

-Majd Bahjat Suleiman (مجد بهجت سليمان, born 28 October 1974), also known as Majd Suleiman or Majid Suleiman, is a Dubai-based Syrian businessman and son of the former Syrian ambassador to Jordan and intelligence chief Bahjat Suleiman.
+Majd Bahjat Suleiman (مجد بهجت سليمان, born 28 October 1974; also known as Majid Suleiman) is a Syrian businessman and son of the former Syrian ambassador to Jordan and intelligence chief Bahjat Suleiman.
 He is the owner of Syria's largest media conglomerate, United Group (UG) which also operates under the trade name AWI Company and is affiliated with Al Waseet International.

 Background

 Majd Suleiman is the son of former Syrian ambassador to Jordan and head of the internal branch of the Syrian General Intelligence Directorate (GID) Bahjat Suleiman, and was identified by the United States Congressional Research Service as a "Key member of the Asad Family & Other Elites".
 His media conglomerate, United Group, owns and publishes Baladna, one of two private daily newspapers covering political topics that have succeeded in staying open after the Syrian civil war, due to close ties to the Syrian government.

 His younger brother Haidara Suleiman is the editor-in-chief of Syrian government-aligned newspaper Baladna, a member of the Syrian Electronic Army, and runs Syrian President Bashar al-Assad's page on Facebook.